tomhoover/guide-programming-fundamentals-in-python/guide.md

 -------------

-1. To make our first python program, let's create a new file containing the following code:
+1. Create a new file containing the following code:

 ```py
 print 'Welcome to Pypet!'